GlobeTeam-Platform/ga-kursus-cicd/educates/workshop/content/exercises/03-ci/index.md

 This is usefull in our enviroment, where we have some restrictions, compared to a "real" enviroment.

-We will be using it to pull from your Git Repository, build a container image, and then push this container image, to your registry, and update your deployment manifest.
+We will be using it to build a container from our local Git Repository, and then push this container image, to our registry, and update our deployment manifest, in our remote git repository.

-The green boxes show in the picture.

 ![flow](flow.png)